 Homogeneous gas phase coking involves the formation of heavier hydrocarbon species viagas-phase free radical reaction.
 This mechanism may be important when heavy feedstocks are cracked, and negligible under cracking conditions with common feeds.
 The rate of this reaction is limited by the low partial pressure of hydrocarbons in the furnace during cracking, one of the principle roles of dilution steam.

-The mechanism of CO formation.
 A persuasive case has been made that CO formation in an ethylene furnace is analogous to the industrial steam reforming process.
-There is good lab-scale evidence that suggests that dosage of sulfidation agents drastically reduces CO yield under representive cracking conditions (3,6).
+There is good lab-scale evidence that suggests that dosage of sulfidation agents drastically reduces CO yield under representative cracking conditions (3,6).
 Sulfur injection apparently serves to poison the catalytic function of Ni / Fe sites on the tube wall or in coke microfilaments, decreasing the potential for CO formation.

 (1) Froment, G.F.
 J. Mol.
 Catal.
 A-Chem 163 (1-2) 147-156 (Dec.
 4, 2000)